Skip to Main Content

 Key takeaways

-- Always thoroughly read loan paperwork before signing off, and keep an eye out for fees and add-ons.
+• Always thoroughly read loan paperwork before signing off.
+Watch for fees and add-ons.

-Often, scammers target car owners who need to catch up on their payments and want to avoid getting their cars repossessed.
+Scammers often target car owners who need to catch up on their payments and want to avoid having their cars repossessed.
 Other types of scams happen at the dealership.
-These scams can be costly, so understand the signs to watch out for.
+These scams can be costly, so familiarize yourself with car loan scam red flags.

 Car loan modification scams

 Car loan modification scams promise to lower your auto loan payments for a steep fee.
-Scammers typically ask to be paid upfront or request unusual forms of payment.
-For example, they might request a money transfer or gift card.
+Scammers typically ask to be paid upfront or request unusual forms of payment, such as a money transfer or gift card.

 Unlike a legitimate lender, these scammers often do not check your credit score.
 They may also pressure you to sign a contract.